Mentawai people: Culture and lifestyle

 The Mentawai live in the traditional dwelling called the Uma which is a longhouse and is made by weaving bamboo strips together to make walls and thatching the roofs with grass, the floor is raised on stilts and is made of wood planks.
 Each Uma is decorated with skulls of the various animals they hunted.
 An Uma can house three to four families.
 A Lalep is a smaller house containing only one family; and a Rusuk is a home for widows and bachelors.

 The main clothing for men is a loin cloth made from the bark of a gum tree.
 Mentawai adorn themselves with necklaces and flowers in their hair and ears.
 Women wear a cloth wound around the waist and small sleeveless vests made from palm or banana leaves.
 Mentawai sharpen their teeth with a chisel for aesthetic reasons.

 It is very common to see Mentawai people covered head to toe in tattoos, since they follow various traditional tribal rituals and their tattoos identify their role and social status.
 The tradition of tattooing called Titi, is done with cane and coconut charcoal dye, a nail, a needle, and two pieces of wood fashioned into a hammer-like stick by a shaman called Sikerei.
 The shaman will pray for the charcoal before using it to make a tattoo.
 Tattooing on the island is an identity and a personal or communal reflection of the people's relationship to nature, called Arat Sabulungan, although there are motivational and design differences from region to region and among clans.
 Mentawai people believe that these tattoos allow them to bring their material wealth into the afterlife and allows their ancestors to recognize them in the afterlife.
 Moreover, Mentawai tattoos are considered one of the oldest in the world, and symbolize the balance between foresters and nature.

-The Mentawai, also known as the "Flower People", never harvest a plant or take the life of an animal without asking for their spirit's forgiveness first because they believe every part of the environment has a spirit.
-This belief is essential to their traditional religion of Arat Sabulungan.
-This complex cultural belief system gives reverence to the spirits of their ancestors, the sky, land, ocean, rivers, and all that is natural within.
+The Mentawai's traditional religion is Arat Sabulungan.
+This belief system gives reverence to the spirits of their ancestors, the sky, land, ocean, rivers, and all that is natural within.
 It also provides local people with the skills, knowledge, and values required to maintain a self-sufficient and sustainable lifestyle.
-As teachers, healers and caretakers of this indigenous knowledge, local shaman, known as Sikerei, fulfill their responsibility to the wider community by educating them in the intricacies of Arat Sabulungan.
-They instill a comprehensive understanding of all that life is dependent upon within their people.
-Sikerei are the backbone of Mentawai culture and its sustainability.
-Presently, largely due to the gradual introduction and influence of foreign cultural, behavioral and ideological change, the number of Sikerei still practicing the Arat Sabulungan lifestyle and their role has diminished to a few small clans located in the south of Siberut island.
+Local shaman, known as Sikerei, act as teachers, healers and caretakers within the Arat Sabulungan belief system.
+Largely due to the gradual introduction and influence of foreign cultural, behavioral and ideological change, the number of Sikerei still practicing the Arat Sabulungan lifestyle and their role has diminished to a few small clans located in the south of Siberut island.